- + 45Images

-Mahindra Marazzo Variants: It is offered in three variants: M2, M4+ and M6+.
+Mahindra Marazzo Variants: There are three trims available: M2, M4+, and M6+.

-Mahindra Marazzo Seating Capacity: The Marazzo comes in both 7- and 8-seater configurations.
+Mahindra Marazzo Seating Capacity: It can be had in both 7- and 8- seater configurations.

-Mahindra Marazzo Powertrain: Mahindra has equipped the Marazzo with a 1.5-litre diesel engine (122PS/300Nm), mated to a 6-speed manual.
-Mahindra also offers an Eco mode that reduces the engine output to a more modest 100PS.
+Mahindra Marazzo Engine and Transmission: Under the hood is a 1.5-litre diesel engine (122PS/300Nm), paired with a 6-speed manual.
+There’s also an ‘Eco’ mode that reduces the engine output to a modest 100PS.

 Mahindra Marazzo Features: The MPV packs a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, and auto climate control.
 The Marazzo also gets 17-inch alloy wheels and remote keyless entry.

-Mahindra Marazzo Safety: Safety features on offer include dual front airbags, ABS with EBD, and ISOFIX child seat anchors.
+Mahindra Marazzo Safety: Safety of the passenger is taken care of by dual front airbags, ABS with EBD, and ISOFIX child seat anchors.